Rumex obtusifolius: Distribution and habitat

 Rumex obtusifolius is widely distributed throughout the world.
 It is a plant growing readily on arable land, meadows, waste ground, roadsides, ditches, shorelines, riverbanks, woodland margins, forest clearings, and orchards.
 Seedlings can be identified by the oval leaves with red stems and rolled leaves sprouting from the center of the plant.
 Regrowth from the rosette usually takes place in spring.

 Uses

 Leaves of the plant can be used as salad, to prepare a vegetable broth or to be cooked like spinach.
 They contain oxalic acid which can be hazardous if consumed in large quantities.
-Dried seeds are used as a spice.
-In Romania and Greece the leaves are sometimes used as an alternative to other plants in the making of sarmale.
+The dried seeds can be ground to make flour.
+In Turkey, Romania and Greece the leaves are sometimes used as an alternative to other plants in the making of sarmale.
 A tea prepared from the root was thought to cure boils.

-In Ireland and the United Kingdom, the plant is often found growing near stinging nettles and if stung, the dock leaf, squeezed to extract a little juice, can be rubbed on the skin to counteract the itching caused by brushing against a nettle plant.
+In Ireland and the United Kingdom, the plant is often found growing near stinging nettles and there is a widely held belief that the underside of the dock leaf, squeezed to extract a little juice, can be rubbed on the skin to counteract the itching caused by brushing against a nettle plant.
+This home remedy is not supported by any science, although it is possible that the act of rubbing may act as a distracting counterstimulation, or that belief in the dock's effect may provide a placebo effect.